 - Improved capital project planning and management strategies

 - Up-to-date capital project cost models for renovation and new construction

 - Equipment, systems, and protocols for reduced operations cost and sustainability

 PLUS!
 Attend this special pre-conference course on September 29th!

 The Fundamentals of Planning and Design of Animal Research Facilities

 PLUS!
 Tour these outstanding facilities:

-The LEAN vivarium at Masschusetts General Hospital
+(CLOSED-TOUR IS FULL) The LEAN vivarium at Masschusetts General Hospital

-The new vivarium at Dana-Farber Cancer Institute (DFCI)
+(CLOSED-TOUR IS FULL) The new vivarium at Dana-Farber Cancer Institute (DFCI)

 Attend this conference with your research program leaders and your project, design, engineering, and operations team to get your key decision-makers in sync with the new, efficient facility models, features, and technologies now being implemented to create more efficient, compliant, and financially sustainable research platforms.